ayastreb/ayastreb.github.io/_posts/2016-09-01-writing-a-jekyll-plugin.md

 Plugin version is kept in a separate file and re-used everywhere when you need to display a version.
 It makes releasing new versions easier.

 ### Gemspec
-Gemspec describe your gem and its dependencies, I've came up with following for my plugin, based on several other plugins:
+Gemspec describes your gem and its dependencies, I've came up with following for my plugin, based on several other plugins:

 {% highlight ruby %}
 # coding: utf-8